jdittrich/userNeedResearchBook/text/allURBook.md

 ### Move in Approximation

 The easiest way to start a structure is moving similar data in approximation.
-If you do you anaysis on paper,  cluster notes you assume to follow a common principle in one place and notes for other principles in other places.
+If you do you analysis on paper,  cluster notes you assume to follow a common theme in one place and notes for other themes in other places.
 If you analyze using a wordprocessor, move similar notes in adjacent lines.
-Create different groups, each containing similar notes, by using several line breaks above and below such a group or by creating a list for each assumed group or principle.
+Create different groups, each containing similar notes, by using several line breaks above and below such a group or by creating a list for each assumed theme.

 <div class="example">

 - Asking herself: what would impress the person (a safety advisor) »probably not that the blueprint is beautiful«
-- Good: Something that is not only useful, but aesthetical as well
+- Good: Something that is not only useful, but aesthetically as well

-*These Principles have in common that they are about aesthetics and requirements.
-I did not have a good idea about a possible group title or even a principle, so I just moved them in approximation.*
+*These themes have in common that they are about aesthetics and requirements.
+I did not have a good idea about a possible group title or even an insight I can draw from them, so I just moved them in approximation.*

 </div>